-How to optimize: Rich Snippets require the use of schema markup, a coding language that Google uses to parse through web pages and best serve users results.
-Tagging your product pages with schema alerts Google that it should display your result with the additional rich context.
+How to optimize: Rich Snippets require the use of schema markup, a semantic tagging vocabulary that Google uses to parse through web pages and best serve users’ results.
+Tagging your product pages with schema alerts Google that it should display your result with the additional rich result context.

 How to optimize: Similar to Rich Snippets, you’ll need to employ structured data markup via schema.
 Google provides free tagging help, HTML coding plugins and testing tools to ensure accuracy and implementation of schema.

 The knowledge Graph appears to the right or above organic Google results.
 It displays images, factual information and more.
 Google scrapes data from internal and external sources (notably, Wikipedia) to feature here.
 This feature first appeared in a 2012 Google algorithm update.